-During calendar 2017, through the date of this filing, the Company entered into convertible promissory notes with several lenders totaling approximately \$1,600,000 Among these notes were promissory notes totaling \$120,000 with Black Forest which notes have been assigned to a third party that is not affiliated with Black Forest.
-During the past several months, the Company has successfully consolidated most of its outstanding notes with a single investor who, although there is no written commitment to do so, management believes will continue to provide funding for operations.
+During fiscal 2018, through the date of this filing, the Company entered into convertible promissory notes with several lenders totaling approximately \$1,741,000 Among these notes were promissory notes totaling \$120,000 with Black Forest which notes have been assigned to a third party that is not affiliated with Black Forest.
+During the past several months, the Company has successfully consolidated most of its outstanding notes with a single investor who, although there is no written commitment to do so, has verbally committed to continue to provide ongoing funding for brand growth and new product introductions.